The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

     * Because the optimal adds phase generates only 20 battery, summoning Queen will prevent you from using her on the post-cutscene reopener sequence, which typically contains most/all of your group’s buffs.
 * **Flamethrower After Cutscene**

-  * Use flamethrower at least 2.5 sec before the boss becomes targetable.
+  * Use Flamethrower at least 2.5 sec before the boss becomes targetable.

     * It takes a moment to retarget the boss and hit a button.
 We can potentially take advantage of this time to get a lucky tick of Flamethrower.
 Under no circumstances should you delay getting into your normal rotation when the boss is back - this is just a passive channel (pointed at the boss) that may grant you 100 potency if your timing is good.
 This technique is useful after downtime in many circumstances, as described later in this guide.
-If you plan to use Reassemble on your first GCD after downtime, you can cast it before flamethrower without fear of losing the buff.
+If you plan to use Reassemble on your first GCD after downtime, you can cast it before Flamethrower without fear of losing the buff.
 You don’t want to do this at the start of adds phase, as you will get murdered by the proximity AoEs.
 * **Stock Ricochet Charges for Meteors Phase**

   * Try to enter meteors phase with 2 charges of Ricochet stocked.